-Sea Cadets (including Royal Marines cadets) aims to give young people the best possible head start in life through fun and adventurous nautical activity.
+Sea Cadets (including Royal Marine cadets) aims to give young people the best possible head start in life through fun and adventurous nautical activity.
 From learning new skills and working in teams, Sea Cadets offers an environment where young people find confidence and inspiration.

 The organisation follows the customs and traditions of the Royal Navy, its biggest supporter.
 Across the region, nearly 1,000 young people are in Sea Cadet units and challenge themselves to develop new skills, like sailing, boating and rock climbing.